 Under its original name of Marrickville Golf Club, it was a 12-hole course amid what were then the estates and grand homes that dotted the hills of Tempe.
 One of these was the notorious ‘cliff hole’, which required a lofted iron shot to carry up the rocky face of a 15-metre cliff.

-From the outset, Membership at Tempe was strongly encouraged to anyone with an interest in the game.
-Marrickville members were empowered to invite ladies to play on the course as early as February 1898 and a drive to recruit lady members was evident in the first year with construction of a tea room used as incentive.
+From the outset, membership at Tempe was strongly encouraged to anyone with an interest in the game.
+Many of the male members were bookmakers, jockeys and hoteliers.
+Members were empowered to invite ladies to play on the course as early as February 1898 and a drive to recruit lady members was evident in the first year with construction of a tea room used as incentive.

 The first Monthly Medal for ladies was played in 1899 and mixed foursomes became a regular calendar event.
 Associate members of Bonnie were instrumental in the creation of the Ladies Golf Union.

-The Club takes credit for the origination of Interclub competition (to become known as Major Pennant) when it played the first unofficial match against Strathfield Golf Club in April 1898 (Strathfield GC otherwise known as Enfield GC closed in 1907).
-The first official match took place at Marrickville on August 1, 1898 against Wollongong GC.
-Marrickville won 33 holes to 23 using the old method of scoring patch play.
+The club takes credit for the origination of Interclub competition (to become known as Major Pennant) when it played the first unofficial match against Strathfield Golf Club in April 1898 (Strathfield Golf Club otherwise known as Enfield Golf Club closed in 1907).
+The first official match took place at Marrickville on August 1, 1898 against Wollongong Golf Club.
+Marrickville won 33 holes to 23 using the old method of scoring match play.

 Subscriptions were all of 10/6, or just $1.05 a year.

 The club moved to a new site at Arncliffe in 1907, also prompting a change in name.
 Bonnie Doon was the title of the grazing property the club purchased – land included in Cook’s original charter of Botany Bay – and that was the name chosen by a majority of members.